DjangoForAll/Django-Course/Level_7/6_How_Generic_views_work/Script/Readme.md

         return instance
 ```

-here we manually defined what the fields and its types , we also manually wrote the create and update methods, Note that the serializer we created just creates the objects, it does not actually save it to the database.
+Here we manually defined what the fields and its types , we also manually wrote the create and update methods, Note that the serializer we created just creates the objects, it does not actually save it to the database.

 Model Serializer automatically fetches the model fields and their corresponding types , the create and update methods can easily be generated if we already know the field declarations.
 ModelSerializer also create the validation logic for us, Serializers like Forms support field level validations as well, lets create the same validation we created for the forms.